Proactive and forward thinking.

 Clients are at the heart of our business.
 With that in mind we like to think we are a good combination of professionalism, approachability, commitment, and energy.

-An agile firm we are the right sized team of both lawyers and legal professionals driven by a love of law, and helping clients get the best outcomes.
+We are an agile firm with the right sized team of both lawyers and legal professionals driven by a love of law, and helping clients get the best outcomes.

 Each day the team at Harris Tate aims to deliver a legal service that is cutting edge and professional.